 - Conditions for Price’s experiments were poorly controlled.

 - The tests were performed in nonsterile environments.

 - Other researchers haven’t been able to duplicate his results.

 Regardless, there are large groups of dentists and patients alike who believe Price.
 For example, Joseph Mercola, a doctor who follows Price’s research, claims “97 percent of terminal cancer patients previously had root canal.”
-Although there is no evidence to support his statistic, this misinformation leads to confusion and anxiety.
+There’s no evidence to support his statistic and this misinformation leads to confusion and anxiety.

 People who undergo root canal therapy are no more or less likely to become ill than any other person.
-There is virtually no evidence connecting root canal treatment and other diseases.
+There’s virtually no evidence connecting root canal treatment and other diseases.

 Rumors to the contrary can cause a great deal of undue stress for many people, including former and upcoming root canal patients.

 Some people who have had root canals even go so far as to get their dead teeth extracted.
 They view this as a safety precaution because they believe the dead tooth increases their risk of cancer.
 However, pulling dead teeth is unnecessary.
 It’s always an available option, but dentists say saving your natural teeth is the best option.